-A report containing information about the evidence review and recommendation formulation process used in the guideline development that must be made available to the public, but which is not required for inclusion in the main guideline document.
+The NHMRC standards for high quality clinical practice guidelines (i.e. that clinical practice guidelines are based on the systematic identification and synthesis of the best available scientific evidence for health professionals practising in an Australian health care setting).
+The standards are met by fulfilling all the mandatory requirements set out in this document recommendation formulation process used in the guideline development that must be made available to the public, but which is not required for inclusion in the main guideline document.
 This report will include information such as research questions, literature search strategies, evidence evaluation methodologies and evidence tables (as detailed in Part 3: Requirements).
 The means by which this report can be accessed (electronic and/or in print) must be provided within the guideline.